Tuyen Quang–Phu Tho Expressway: Design

 The starting point of the expressway begins at Luong Vuong commune, Tuyen Quang City; the end point is at intersection IC.9 on :Hanoi–Lao Cai Expressway, in Phu Tho town.
 It has a total length of 40.2 km, including intersections of National Highway 2D, National Highway 70, Provincial Road 314B, National Highway 2, and Provincial Road 315.
 The completed phase will build two more emergency stopping lanes.
 In addition, each lane's width will increase to 3.75m, as opposed to 3.5m in phase 1.
 The completed phase will have a maximum speed of 120 km/h.

 Construction

 Total project investment is 3,112.970 billion VND using central and local budget capital.
 Of which, the total investment in phase 1 is 2,653 billion VND, and phase 2 is 459.970 billion VND.
-Construction started on 23 February, 2021 and was completed on 24 December 2023.
+Construction started on 23 February 2021 and was completed on 24 December 2023.

 Route details

 The expressway has four lanes, with emergency stops.
 Its total route length is 40.2 km.
-The maximum speed is 90 km/h, and the mininum is 60 km/h.
+The maximum speed is 90 km/h, and the minimum is 60 km/h.